hackerman103020/Flipper-32/README.md

 # Flipper-32
-a flipper-0 liek device based of a ESP-32
+A flipper zero like device, based off a ESP-32